pboesu/debinfer/cran-comments.md

-## Resubmission
-This is a re-submission.
-In this version I have:

-* Removed the package name from the description paragraph in DESCRIPTION.
-* Increased version number to 0.4.1

 ## Release summary

-This is a re-submission of the first CRAN release of deBInfer.
+This is a minor update of the previous version.
+Most importantly it addresses a warning raised by R-devel CRAN checks about break being used in the wrong context.

 ## Test environments
+* local Windows install R 3.4.4
+* win-builder (R-devel and R-release)
-* OS X 10.9.5 (on travis-ci) R 3.3.1 and R-devel (2016-08-17 r71112)
+* ubuntu 14.04.5 (on travis-ci), R 3.4.4 and R-devel (2018-04-18 r74614)
-* ubuntu 12.04 (on travis-ci), R 3.3.1 and R-devel (2016-09-13 r71247)
+* OS X 10.12.6 (on travis-ci) R 3.4.4
-* win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE on win-builder:
+There was 1 NOTE on win-builder R-release:

 * New submission

-  Possibly mis-spelled words in DESCRIPTION:
+  Possibly mis-spelled words in DESCRIPTION: unobservable (15:31)
-  MCMC (15:48, 18:19)
-  unobservable (12:31)

-* The note was for the package being a first-time submission.
-  Furthermore, two words were highlighted as possibly mis-spelled, the first is a common abbreviation that is explained within the description paragraph, the second is a correctly spelled English adjective.
+* The note highlighted a possibly mis-spelled word, which is in fact a correctly spelled English adjective.